 Physical sunscreen has mineral ingredients like zinc oxide or titanium dioxide and it sits on top of the skin and deflects and scatter the UVA rays.

-Chemical sunscreen has organic compounds such as octinoxate, octisalate, which changes the UV rays into heat and then release it from the skin.
+Chemical sunscreen has organic compounds such as octinoxate, octisalate, etc which changes the UV rays into heat and then release it from the skin.

 5. How much do I need to apply?
 Is having SPF in makeup enough?

-You need to apply 1 ml of product on your face to stop getting sunburnt.
+You need to apply 1 ml of the product on your face to stop getting sunburnt.
 Be generous with your sunscreen application.
 Makeup with SPF is generally not enough unless,

 - They have broad-spectrum protection